-Early Stage Dementia Care
+Early Stage Dementia Care at Home

 At times it may be challenging for family members to grasp that a loved one may need support or has a memory problem when they can remember things from 40 years ago like they were yesterday.
 However, while their long term memories can be intact, their short term memory is may be impacted in a major way.
 Often these changes or deficits are masked by a spouse who is unknowingly compensating for these deficits.
+These warning signs of early stage dementia may create an unsafe environment for a loved one, but can also provide a great opportunity to introduce the idea of home care and caregiver assistance in the home.

 Early Stages of Dementia and Short Term Memory Deficits: